someobserver/recurgence/meta-tools/est/index.md

 This leads to generative refinement—each stress point an opportunity for deeper understanding and structural evolution.

-Within [Recurgent Field Theory](/math/), epistemic stress testing is the lived practice of recursive coupling: every question perturbs the semantic manifold and reveals the stability and flexibility of a theory's coherence field.
+In [Recurgent Field Theory](/math/), epistemic stress testing is the lived practice of recursive coupling: every question perturbs the semantic manifold and reveals the stability and flexibility of a theory's coherence field.

 ## What LLMs Are (and Are'nt)